melosomelo/algorithms/sorting/README.md

 amount of sweeps would be the one in which we correctly position exactly one element in each round and one where all the elements are initially in the wrong position.
-This case would require `n` sweeps (with `n` being the size of the array), and it is precisely when the array is in descending order.
+This case would require `n` sweeps (with `n` being the size of the array), and it is precisely the case when the array is in descending order.
 This is bubble sort's worst case scenario, with time complexity of `O(n²)`.
-This becomes very obvious when we consider that we will have a nested loop, which will traverse the complete array for each element of the array.
+Analyzing this is very straightforward, as the inner loop that traverses the array will run `n` times, and thus the operations inside it will have a cost proportional to `n²`.

+Not every case will need `n` sweeps.
+Thus, to steer away from such a pessimistic approach, we can use a boolean flag within the inner loop to check if the array is already sorted.
+If we happen to perform any swaps, this means that it isn't sorted.
+We then reset this flag before the beginning of the inner loop.

 The minimum number of sweeps would be one, in the case of the array already being sorted.
 This is the best case, which is clearly linear, as we traverse the